laurent-greyling/SchoolFunctions/README.md

 - Install-Module AzureRmStorageTable
 - Login-AzureRMAccount -TenantId "your tenant id"
 - Import-Module QueueMessage.psm1 -Force
-- Send-QueueMessage -ResourceGroupName <ResourceGroupName> -UserDetails <your json string>
+- Send-QueueMessage -ResourceGroupName "ResourceGroupName" -UserDetails "your json string"
   - This will upload the info for course or student
-- Retrieve-SignupDetails -Name <Student Name> -Surname <Student Surname> -Course <Course Name>
+- Retrieve-SignupDetails -Name "Student Name" -Surname "Student Surname" -Course "Course Name"
   - This will check if student sighup was success or not and give reason for it

 ## The Function